History of Laura Ingraham in Timeline

 1984: Controversial articles in The Dartmouth Review

-1985: Graduation from Dartmouth College
+1985: Graduated from Dartmouth College

 In 1985, Laura Ingraham graduated from Dartmouth College with a Bachelor of Arts degree in English literature and Russian.

-1991: Graduation from University of Virginia
+1991: Juris Doctor degree from the University of Virginia

-1992: Law Clerk for Supreme Court Justice Clarence Thomas
+1992: Law clerk for Supreme Court justice Clarence Thomas

 In 1995, Laura Ingraham appeared on the cover of The New York Times Magazine in connection with a story about young conservatives.